-What is FLACS?
+What is NYSAWLA?

-What is the FLACS Exam Consortium?
+What is the NYSAWLA Exam Consortium?

-The FLACS Consortium is made up of a group of FLACS member school districts who have registered annually to be a part of our exam development process and to use our assessments to satisfy the NYS high school diploma requirements regarding World Languages.
+The NYSAWLA Exam Consortium is made up of a group of member school districts who have registered annually to be a part of our exam development process and to use our assessments to satisfy the NYS high school diploma requirements regarding World Languages.
 Consortium members contribute test items electronically to a secure location.
 The chairpersons for each exam review and edit the items and then select items to be on the exam, ensuring that all topics are level appropriate and there is a balance of topics and ease/difficulty level.
 The assessments are then field tested and proofed.
 Assessments are made available (password-protected online) for printing and secure storage in early June.

 How does a school district gain access to the FLACS Checkpoint A and B assessments?